 Glimpse the future and get inspired!

-The San Antonio Mini Maker Faire is in its third year!
-This year’s Faire will take place on March 25, 2017, from 11 am to 4 pm, on the grounds of the Central Library in downtown San Antonio.
+The San Antonio Mini Maker Faire is in its fourth year!
+This year’s Faire will take place on Saturday, March 24, 2017, from 11 am to 3 pm, on the grounds of the Central Library in downtown San Antonio.

 This year, we are planning a bigger and better event and looking for more diverse representation of all of the kinds of making to be found in San Antonio.

-Begun by librarian Caroline Mossing from Teen Services at the library, the organizing team has expanded to include staff from the DoSeum, local maker Mark Barnett, and help from other local makers.
+Begun by librarian Caroline Mossing from Teen Services at the library, the organizing team has expanded to include staff from the DoSeum and help from other local makers.

 The Faire could not take place without the generous support of the San Antonio Public Library foundation, help from local media channel NowCastSA, and serious work by San Antonio Public Library staff and community volunteers.